AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 # 🪜Step-by-Step Guide: Generating Schedules with NCA and WCA Methods Using TAS-Forge
 This showcase follows the step-by-step walkthrough as detailed in the [User Guide](../../documentation/User_Guide.md).
+For an understanding of the different scheduling frameworks, read the [Technical Overview](../../documentation/Technical_Overview.md).

 ## 🚧 Step 1: Configure the Network Topology
 - Open MATLAB and navigate to the TAS-Forge project folder.